EmreOzdemiroglu/comment2code.nvim/README.md

 ## How It Works

 1. **Detection**: The plugin monitors text changes and detects `@ai:` comments
-2. **Deduplication**: Each comment is hashed (buffer + line + content) to prevent duplicate processing
+2. **Queuing**: Multiple triggers are queued and processed sequentially
+3. **Smart Re-finding**: Comments are located by text content (not line number) to handle line shifts
-3. **Context Building**: Surrounding code is sent to opencode for better context
+4. **Context Building**: Surrounding code is sent to OpenCode for better context
-4. **Async Execution**: `opencode run` runs asynchronously
+5. **Async Execution**: `opencode run` executes asynchronously
-5. **Code Insertion**: Generated code is inserted below the comment with matching indentation
+6. **Code Insertion**: Generated code is inserted below the comment with matching indentation
-6. **Tracking**: Processed comments are tracked to avoid regeneration
+7. **Tracking**: Processed comments are tracked to avoid regeneration

-### Deduplication Strategy
+### Sequential Processing

-The plugin uses a hash-based system to track processed comments:
-- Hash = `buffer_id:line_number:trimmed_comment_text`
-- Prevents automatic re-processing of the same comment
-- Manual trigger (`<leader>ai`) bypasses this check for force regeneration
+When you trigger multiple comments (via `<leader>ai` repeatedly or `<leader>aA`), the plugin:
+1. Queues all requests
+2. Processes them one at a time
+3. Re-finds each comment by its text content before inserting code
+4. This ensures code always inserts at the correct position, even after previous insertions shift line numbers

 ### Smart Code Detection

-If there's already code below a comment, the plugin won't overwrite it automatically.
-Use manual trigger to force regeneration.
+- If there's already code below a comment, the plugin won't overwrite it automatically
+- Use `<leader>ai` to force regeneration or trigger refactoring mode
+- The plugin strips markdown code fences and `@ai:` comments from AI output

 ## Supported Languages